 125 Amazing Years of the Actors Fund

 On March 12, 1882, a gathering of the most influential theater managers in New York was held at the Union Square Theater.
 At this remarkable meeting, it was decided that an organization, to be known as the Actors Fund, must be established to protect all members of the theatrical community.
 Now in its 126th year, The Actors Fund continues to provide for the welfare of ALL entertainment processionals in film, theater, television, music, radio, opera, and dance with a broad spectrum of programs including comprehensive social services, health services, supportive and affordable housing, emergency financial assistance, employment and training services, and skilled nursing and assisted living care.
-The Actors Fund is the only – and the oldest – national nonprofit human services organization that helps both performers and those behind the scenes in the performing arts and entertainment industry.
+This Corporate and Institutional Histories looks at The Actors Fund as the only – and the oldest – national nonprofit human services organization that helps both performers and those behind the scenes in the performing arts and entertainment industry.

 Rendezvous with Destiny